How to Prospect Using Personalization to Create Sales Engagement with Ed Calnan, #157

-With prospecting and other sales tools being introduced left and right, sales leaders have a plethora of options to ramp up their sales team.
+With prospecting and other sales tools being introduced left and right, sales leaders have a plethora of options to ramp up their teams and design a great sales plan.
 But can these tools be overwhelming?
 Of course.

 Sales Automation Tools When it Comes to Prospecting

 In this episode of Modern Selling Podcast, I speak to Ed Calnan.
 Ed is the co-founder and CRO of Seismic, where he leads the company’s go-to-market efforts.
 Ed brings more than 20 years of sales leadership experience from ADP, Thomson Financial, S&P, and EMC to Seismic.
 In 2016, he was named a Top Boston Startup Founders Over 40 by Tech.co.

 This episode highlights the sales tools that are part of every sales team’s arsenal as well as how incorrect usage can do more harm than good.

 That’s right, we receive countless emails and phone calls where it appears that proper prospecting wasn’t done.
 This in turn, instead of being beneficial, it leaves the sales team looking lazy by not using all of the readily available information.

 This podcast is brought to you by Postal.io.
 A Sales and marketing engagement platform that generates leads increases sales and improves customer retention.
 Request a demo to learn how to integrate direct mail and gift into your existing strategy by visiting Postal.io.